 UPDATE 03/04/2019 THIS EDIT IS NOW FINISHED.
 I was never happy with a few things, but they’re sorted now.
-Email me if you’d like to see it.
+Send us an email to email@example.com and I’ll reply with details.
 Anyone who has the link for the old version, it should still work for the new.

 Hi Folks, Another cut and paste from some older project notes from my first crack at a fan edit…